Mozayik/shovel/doc/Statements.md

 | `become`      | `string`              | Name of a user to become before running the asserter.
 Currently only `root` is supported. |
 | `when`        | `boolean` or `string` | A boolean or an expression that is evaluated to see if the assertion should be run at all  |

+## Built-in Actions

+There are currently no built-in actions.

-## Built-in Asserters
+## Built-in Assertions

-Here is an alphabetical list of the current built-in asserters:
+Here is an alphabetical list of the current built-in assertions:

 - [`AutoToolProjectConfigured`](./AutoToolProjectConfigured.md)
 - [`AutoToolProjectMade`](./AutoToolProjectMade.md)